 Learn Your Rights and Options Following a Maritime Injury

-Fill out our form to receive your free Maritime Injury Guide information packet
+Fill out our form to receive additional information about compensation that may be available

 Free Injury Consultation

 If you or a loved one were injured in a maritime accident contact us for a free consultation about compensation that may be available to you.

 Maritime accidents and injuries are an unfortunate part of life for those who work in such a high-risk industry.
 However, although some accidents can’t be helped or prevented, there are a myriad of other instances in which employer negligence causes seamen to get hurt, sometimes leaving them with lifelong medical issues and disabilities.

 If you’ve been injured due to employer negligence, you may be entitled to compensation and benefits.
 Employers are obligated to protect their workers by providing a safe working environment, and if they fail to do so, they should be held liable for damages.

 If you or a loved one have been injured while on the job, we can help you determine if employer negligence caused your injuries.